Olympia Valance: Career

 In 2020, Valance reprised her role as Paige for Neighbours 35th anniversary.
 Valance was announced as a judge for the 2020 season of Australia's Got Talent, however due to the COVID-19 pandemic she never fulfilled the role.
 On 4 May 2022, Valance confirmed to Zoe Thomaidou of Neos Kosmos that she would be returning to Neighbours for the serial's final episodes.
-Olympia and half-sister Holly appeared in the season finale, the only episode in the show’s 37 year run to feature both of them.
+The following year, Valance appeared in the British-Australian thriller series Heat as Sergeant Angelos.
+She also joined the cast of the Netflix teen drama Surviving Summer.

+In May 2024, Valance took part in the second season of the Nine Network reality show The Summit.

 Personal life

 Valance announced in June 2019 that she was in a relationship with AFL footballer Tom Bellchambers.
 The couple announced their engagement in October 2020, and they married on 12 June 2022 in Daylesford.
+In July 2023, Valance revealed that she had miscarried twins during the COVID-19 pandemic, and that she and Bellchambers were undergoing IVF after struggling to conceive for two years.
+In August 2024, Valance announced that she was 25 weeks pregnant with her and Bellchambers' first child, and she gave birth to their son on 3 December 2024.

 In August 2020, Valance reported that in 2019 she was a victim of a cyber crime.
 Her phone was hacked and personal images were distributed without her consent.

 Valance is the co-owner of Splash Vodka.

 A lover of horse racing, Valance part-owns a horse named Mr. Sneaky that competed in the Spring Racing Carnival.
 In 2020, Valance was announced as a Caulfield Cup Carnival ambassador and judge of the Social Style Stakes.